jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 AI.
 Focusing specifically on LLMs, some of our key learnings from recent vulnerability reports include:
- Attacks against LLMs may look significantly different from typical software security attacks.
+• Attacks against LLMs may look significantly different from typical software security attacks.
 For instance, when the attacker can control the text that is fed into the LLM, the process of developing attacks usually involves searching for a well\-crafted natural language sentence to input into the model.
- The main classes of reported vulnerabilities involving LLMs have included attempts to extract the models system prompt (prompt extraction) and attempts to cause the model to deviate from its intended behavior (command injection), such as jailbreaks.
+• The main classes of reported vulnerabilities involving LLMs have included attempts to extract the model’s system prompt (prompt extraction) and attempts to cause the model to deviate from its intended behavior (command injection), such as “jailbreaks.”
- In prompt extraction attacks, it may be difficult for the attacker to distinguish whether the model has output the real system prompt or just a convincing artificially\-generated example prompt.
+• In prompt extraction attacks, it may be difficult for the attacker to distinguish whether the model has output the real system prompt or just a convincing artificially\-generated example prompt.
- Command injection attacks are a central concern, especially in cases where these could affect other users of the system.
+• Command injection attacks are a central concern, especially in cases where these could affect other users of the system.
 Comprehensive detection and prevention of command injection vulnerabilities remains an open research and development question.
 Empower Users, Customers, and Developers
-Cybersecurity Tech Accord principles mapping index on page 125\.Red teaming
+Cybersecurity Tech Accord principles mapping index on page 125\.

+Red teaming
 AI systems to
 test resilience
 In the security community, red teaming is